starquakes/mea_spineca_mapping/README.md

 The mea-spineca-mapping is an easily adoptable analysis pipeline for paired dendritic spine calcium imaging with large-scale extracellular recording.

 Users can:
 1. Reproduce the figures and results in "Inferring monosynaptic connections from paired dendritic spine Ca2+ imaging and large-scale recording of extracellular spiking".
-Datasets can be downloaded from https://gui.dandiarchive.org/#/dandiset/000223.
+Data sets can be downloaded from https://gui.dandiarchive.org/#/dandiset/000223.
-2. Adapt and implement the pipeline for their own datasets
+2. Adapt and implement the pipeline for their own data sets.

 # Citation
 ```